cladelpino/MoodleAssignmentScripts/README.md

 3. This folder must have a subfolder name "Students".

-4. Download the offline grading worksheet (csv) to this folder as described [here](https://docs.moodle.org/38/en/Using_Assignment#Download_the_Grading_Worksheet_to_record_grades).
-This must be the only .csv file in this folder.

-5. Run GenerateFolderStructure.bat .
+4. Run GenerateFolderStructure.bat .

-6. Inside the "Students" sub-folder, you should find the generated folder structure.
+5. Inside the "Students" sub-folder, you should find the generated folder structure.
 Once you are done filling them with your files as you please, add these folders to a zip file and use the corresponding option in Moodle Assignment to upload it.

+6. A csv output file is created with each run named folder_structure.log

 ## Usage Instructions: Fill Folders From Pool